 - A motorcyclist

 To verify that a hit-and-run accident occurred in West Virginia, it is necessary to obtain testimony from an independent witness.
 If your car was run off the road by another driver and struck a tree, but no one witnessed it, you may encounter difficulty recovering damages.
 As part of the investigation into the circumstances of your hit-and-run accident in Charleston, if we represent you, we will seek to identify witnesses.

 Even if your hit-and-run accident has been confirmed, your insurer may fail to inform you of all coverage that is available to pay your medical bills and other expenses.
 What if your insurance company has offered to settle your case and is asking you to sign a release in exchange for payment?
 Contact a knowledgeable personal injury lawyer before you take this action.
 You may end up shortchanging yourself.
 You may be unable to pay all your medical bills — and it could be too late to ask your insurer for more help after you have signed a release.

 Johnstone & Gabhart, LLP, in Charleston, scrutinize insurance policies in minute detail.
 We work hard to identify all available compensation for our clients who have been injured in hit-and-run traffic accidents.

 Talk With An Attorney From Our Firm ∙ Free Consultations

 Initial consultations at Johnstone & Gabhart, LLP, are free.
-If we represent you after a hit-and-run car accident in West Virginia, Ohio or Kentucky, we will do so on a contingency basis.
+If our accident attorneys represent you, we will do so on a contingency basis.
 Request an appointment to talk to a lawyer by calling 877-416-5457 or emailing the firm.